GmEsoft/Z80-MBC2_UCSDP/README.md

     Crunch what vol ? --> :
     From end of disk, block 2432  ?
 (Y/N) --> Y

 Reboot the system.
-The p-System should now use all 30 terminal's lines.
+The p-System should now use all 30 UTERM's lines.